Easy Come, Easy Go? Examining the Perceptions and Learning Effects of LLM-based Chatbot in the Context of Search-as-Learning: STUDY

-The SAL logger was instrumented as the apparatus, shown in Figure 5.
-This system records timestamped user interactions within the browser (e.g., keyboard input, mouse clicks, and dragging) to analyze learner activeness and behavior.
+The \apparatus{} (\autoref{SAL_logger}) runs on Chrome browser and records timestamps of user interactions, including participants' queries and accessed resources.
+We designed the logger to switch among the three conditions of SAL tools introduced in \autoref{sec:conditions} based on an experiment condition variable.
+The logger consisted of two interface components: a content panel (\autoref{SAL_logger}-\tagbox{a}), where participants interact with the assigned SAL tool to perform tasks, and a note panel on the right (\autoref{SAL_logger}-\tagbox{b}), where they collect and organize information within each SAL search Q\&A pair.
 We developed the SAL logger as a Chrome extension using HTML and JavaScript.
-It has a client-server architecture that enables authentication, stores search histories, collects learning logs, and provides study materials in PDF format.
+It has a client-server architecture that stores search histories, and collects learning logs.
+A dedicated server was implemented to ensure the security of learning data and fulfill requirements for robust client-server operation within our experimental framework.
 The server is implemented using Node.js and stores data in JSON format.

-The log data collected by the system consists of the following key attributes: participant information (ID, session, assigned source, and module), timestamp, event type, and content.
-The event type field categorizes interactions, including \textit{Info} (used to track when experimental information is submitted), \textit{Drag} (to track which content was dragged), \textit{Write} (to log entries made in the note panel), and \textit{Web\_url} (to capture website access when the source is web-based).
-The content field contains data specific to each event type, such as dragged text for a \textit{Drag} event or a written note for a \textit{Write} event.